Texas Court Records

 - The child was conceived as a result of a sexual offense

-The duration of child support payments also depends on the circumstances around the need for support.
+The duration of child support payments may also depend on the circumstances around the need for support.
 Typical lengths of time are:

 - Until the child's adoption